bamiaux/iobit/README.md

 maintenance.
 This is true especially when you need to read/write data which is not aligned on bytes.

-*iobit is an open source library under the MIT license.
+*iobit is an open source library under the MIT license*

 #### Documentation